-The trick with these cookies is patience and to follow the steps exactly!
+The trick with these cookies is patience and following the steps exactly!
 And if you don’t succeed at first, the old age to try again applies!
 These cookies take practice, and you’ll find each batch will get better the more you experiment with it!
+They are similar to French Madeleines and Chocolate Eclairs.
+The more you make them, the more you get to know “how they work” until one day you’re a pro at whipping them up!

 Are French Macarons Really That Hard to Make?